heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 Install ncat using the package manager of your operating system:

+> [!NOTE]
+>
+> Remember: if you use WSL, you need to install ncat in your WSL distribution.
+> You can use any Linux distribution you want.
+The commands below are for
+> Ubuntu.
+If you use another distribution, please adapt the commands
+> accordingly.

 ```sh
 # Install ncat on Ubuntu
 sudo apt install ncat